dannyoka/dannyoka/README.md

 1. It is good to write code that works, but it is better to write code that works and is maintainable.
 1. It is better to code seeing the end from the beginning, but it's better to start writing code than to never write code in the name of perfect architecture.
 1. Coding should be fun.
-1. Learning a second languages will teach you more about your first language.
+1. Learning a second language will teach you more about your first language.

 I recognize the shortcomings of Python, but that doesn't mean that I don't enjoy coding in it.